 I won’t demystify entirely, because uniform applications are unhelpful to us reviewers.
 But I do want to make the application process easier to understand, both to make it easier for people like me to decipher your application, and also to level the playing field.
 Undergraduates at the top research institutions have the advantage of advisors who already give them this advice.

 First, some caveats.
-My experience comes solely from two years on the admissions committee in Yale political science, one in Columbia political science, and one in Columbia sustainable development (which is essentially an applied economics PhD in science, environment and health topics).
-Since most professors in the world are more senior and experienced than me, you would be wise to get second opinions.
+My experience comes solely from my current role in Chicago Harris PhD admissions, two years on the admissions committee in Yale political science, two in Columbia political science, and one in Columbia sustainable development (which is essentially an applied economics PhD in science, environment and health topics).
+You would be wise to get second opinions.

 If you are applying to economics, you absolutely must heed the following:

 - Greg Mankiw’s advice for aspiring economists and why you need math

 Nearly all of Athey and Mankiw’s advice applies equally well to aspiring political scientists who want to do political economy or development work, and indeed almost any of the applied empirical fields in politics.